samuel444/AzureCraftChallenge/readme.md

 #### Timer

-The timer has functions as well and what it does is when the start function is called it will go through all of the code in the functionn rising a number by 0.1 every tenth of a second.
-The reset function will set the timer back to 0 and will clear the screen ready for the next race.
+This is the timer code.
+Like the turtles, it runs a loop which listens for messages from the network.

+The **start** message causes the timer to start.
+The timer is increased and the time is shown on the monitor.
+It does this until it gets the **stop** message, which causes the timer to stop.

-It listens for the **start** and **stop** messages from the main computer and starts or stops the timer.
-It listens for the **reset** message from the main computer to reset the timer and clear the monitor ready for a new race.
+The **reset** message causes the timer to reset to 0 and clear the monitor ready for a new race.

 ```
 monitor = peripheral.wrap("back")